tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): Which operator in SAS is used to classify observations based on a range of values?
 - *Answer* (aacharya4−stat6250): The "IN" operator in SAS is used to classify observations based on a range of values.
 - Question(tchan49-stat6250): When you test for multiple values of the same variable, besides using OR in a WHERE statement, what operator can you use?
-- Question (ttruong59-stat6250): Is WHERE the only statement used to set conditions?

 [Course Textbook Chapter 4, Problem 4]